Pool Water Testing Services

 Why Should You Test Your Pool Water?

-Pool water testing is a vital part of routine pool maintenance.
+Water testing and pool inspection is a vital part of routine pool maintenance.
 Knowing how to and routinely checking your pool water brings you one step closer to making your pool a safe place to swim.
 Failing to check your pool water can lead to unregulated pH levels or unhealthy pool water damaging your pool equipment.
 Without proper testing, it can lead to a combination where the water and chlorine aren’t at the appropriate chemical levels, leading to the chlorine becoming unhealthy for the skin, eyes, and organs if swallowed.
 Thankfully, there are several ways to check your pool water, and they include the following:

 - Pool Test Strips – These fast and convenient pool water testing options check the total hardness, chlorine, pH, alkalinity, and stability.
 Using them is straightforward.
 You dip the test strip into the pool at elbow depth and away from any jets for approximately 15 seconds.
 Once removed, you compare the results against the chart provided.